-Hazard category Signal word Hazard statement Symbol 1 Danger H224 Extremely flammable liquid and vapour 2 Danger H225 Highly flammable liquid and vapour 3 Danger H226 Flammable liquid and vapour Flame
+Hazard category Signal word Hazard statement Symbol 1 Danger H224 Extremely flammable liquid and vapour 2 Danger H225 Highly flammable liquid and vapour Flame 3 Warning H226 Flammable liquid and vapour Flame

-Prevention Response Storage Disposal Reep away from heat, hot surfaces, sparks, open flames and other ignition sources.
+Keep container tightly closed.
+Keep away from heat, hot surfaces, sparks, open flames and other ignition sources.
+No smoking.IF ON SKIN (or hair): Take off immediately all contaminated contaminated contaminated contaminated contaminated contaminated skin with water [or shower].P235 contents/container toDispose of contents/container to Prevention Response Storage Disposal legislation introduces more specific provisions.
+Keep away from heat, hot surfaces, sparks, open flames and other ignition sources.
 No smoking.
 P233 Keep container tightly closed. -if the liquid is volatile and may generate an explosive atmosphere.
 P240 Ground and bond container and receiving equipment -if the liquids is volatile and may generate an explosive atmosphere.
-P241 Use explosion-proof [electrical/ventilating/lighting/] equipment. -if the liquid is volatile and may generate an explosive atmosphere. -text in square brackets may be used to specify specific electrical, ventilating, lighting or other equipment if necessary and as appropriate. -precautionary statement may be omitted where local or national legislation introduces more specific provisions P242 Use non-sparking tools.
-P243 Take action to prevent static discharges. -if the liquid is volatile and may generate an explosive atmosphere -may be omitted where .local or national legislation introduces more specific provisions.
-P280 Wear protective gloves/protective clothing/eye protection/face protection/hearing protection/ -manufacturer/supplier or the competent authority to specify the appropriate personal P303 + P361 + P353 IF ON SKIN (or hair): Take off immediately all contaminated clothing.
-Rinse skin with water [or shower]. -text in square brackets to be included where the manufacturer /supplier or the competent authority considers it appropriate for the specific chemical.
-P370 + P378 In case of fire: Use to extinguish Manufacturer/supplier or the competent authority to specify appropriate media. - if water increases risk.
-P403 + P235 Store in a well- ventilated place.
-Keep cool. -for flammable liquids category I and other flammable liquids that are volatile and may generate an explosive atmosphere.
-P501 Dispose of contents/container to in accordance wi local/ regional/ national/ internation Regulations (to be specified).
-Manufacturer/suppli or the competent authority to specify whether disposal requirements apply contents, container both.
+P241 Use explosion-proof [electrical/ventilating/lighting/] equipment. -if the liquid is volatile and may generate an explosive atmosphere. -if the liquid is volatile and may generate an explosive atmosphere. -if the liquid is volatile and may generate an explosive atmosphere. -if the liquid is volatile and may generate an explosive atmosphere. -precautionary statement may be used to specify specific electrical, ventilating, lighting or other equipment if necessary and as appropriate. -precautionary statement may be omitted where local or national legislation introduces more specific provisions P242 Use non-sparking tools.
+P243 Take action to prevent static discharges. -if the liquid is volatile and may generate an explosive atmosphere -may be omitted where .local or national legislation introduces more specific IF ON SKIN (or hair): Take off immediately all contaminated clothing.
+Rinse skin with water [or shower]. text in square brackets to be included where the manufacturer /supplier or the competent authority considers it appropriate for the specific chemical.
+P370 + P378 In case of fire: Use to extinguish.
+Manufacturer/supplier or the competent authority to specify appropriate media. if water increases P235 Store in a well- ventilated place.
+Keep cool. -for flammable liquids category I and other flammable liquids that are volatile and may generate an explosive Dispose of contents/container to in accordance with local/ regional/ national/ internationa Regulations (to be specified).
+Manufacturer/supplie or the competent authority to specify whether disposal requirements apply to contents, container o protection/hearing protection/ -manufacturer/supplier or the competent authority to specify the appropriate personal authority to specify the appropriate personal protective equipment.